TomatenKuchenDEV/docs/docs/moderation/massactions.md

 Adds a role to all server members.

-Using the `filter` option, you can change which members will receive the role:
-- All (don't specify)
-- Only bots
-- Only humans
-- Only members which currently have a role (enter the role ID only as filter)

 ### Remove role from multiple members {#cmd-role-massremove}

 <Command name="role massremove" slash="role:Role [filter:Filter]" message="<Role> [<Filter>]"></Command>